krzystooof/IntersectionSimulator/README.md

 # Intersection Simulator
-It is a second semester project for the programming classes at Poznań University of Technology.
+The second semester project for the programming classes at Poznań University of Technology.
 I had a lot of features ideas for this project, but only some of them was realized due to limited amount of time.

 <img src="GIF/smallIntersection.gif" height="350" width="350">